davitenio/ft4ftt-design-space-reliability-analysis/README.md

-This repository contains a work-in-progress paper on the evaluation of the reliability of design spaces by means of graphs.
+This repository contains scripts to perform the evaluation of the reliability of design spaces by means of graphs.